camunda-community-hub/camunda-custom-operation-tools/README.md

   enabled: true
   auth-server-url: http://localhost:18080/auth
   realm: camunda-platform
-  resource: ConnectorRuntime
+  resource: CustomOperate
   public-client: true
   principal-attribute: preferred_username
 ```

-This application relies on 2 kind of users :
-- Admin : has a role Admin
-- User : is connected without Admin role.

-> :information_source: To use the application with Keycloak, create the ConnectorRuntime client and Admin role and assign it to (at least) one user.
+> :information_source: To use the application with Keycloak, create the CustomOperate client and roles listed above and assign them to (at least) one user.

 ## Build and run the image